 Our preschool schedule is flexible to meet you and your child's needs.
+We have a variety of programs from 2, 3 or 4 mornings a week.
 We teach weekly and monthly themes.
 These are designed to meet curriculum needs and/or building on the children's interests.
 Activities are designed to have children learn and discover new things each day and more importantly develop a love of learning.